 Aria does charge up front for the initial setup phase (pricing starts at $5,000 for standard implementation services) which includes setup and support.
 For smaller businesses who cannot afford the initial fee, some of it can be defrayed into a monthly service fee (based on number of customers).

 How is Chargify different?

 - Chargify pricing is plan-based, and includes a charge based on the percentage of revenue you pull-in on a monthy basis.
 For more information on Chargify pricing, please see our pricing page here.

 - Chargify does not charge a setup fee.
 We have a documentation section & a dedicated support team to help you if necessary.

-- Chargify offers 24/7 phone support to merchants on the Basic, Plus & Pro Plan.
+- Chargify offers 24/7 phone support to merchants on the Advanced and higher plans.

-- All plans include secure hosted payment pages.
+- All plans include secure Public Signup Pages.

 FreshBooks has long been known as a leading invoicing application for small businesses and freelancers.
 Their system allows small business owners to track time, generative invoices online, manage projects, clients, and contacts.
 Invoicing, generating paper or email statements that get sent to a client for a service performed, is an entirely different process than recurring billing.

 Recurring billing involves managing large amounts of credit card data for your customers, executing billing transactions at scheduled intervals, and then generating receipts for your customers.
 FreshBooks generates an invoice to send and then you wait for a check; Chargify automatically executes the transaction and generates a receipt for the payment received.